Tourism in Mauritania: Ancient cities

 The old cities of Ouadane, Chinguetti, Oualata, Tichitt, Ksar el Barka, Aoudaghost and Koumbi Saleh are all vestiges of a rich past during the apogee of the trans-Saharan trade from Black Africa.
-Many of these cities developed into religious and cultural centres of learning.
+Many of these cities developed into religious and cultural centers of learning.

 The expansion of Europeans maritime trading saw to the decline these once great cities.

 Chinguetti

 Chinguetti is 86 km from Atar, 90 km and 128 km from Ouadane, along the plateau track.

-Regarded as the 7th Holy City of Islam, Chinguetti was a religious centre and famous for its many Koranic schools and universities.
+Regarded as the 7th Holy City of Islam, Chinguetti was a religious center and famous for its many Koranic schools and universities.
 The city also played a significant commercial role during the camel trading era.

 The influence of Chinguetti largely exceeded the borders of current Mauritania, with scholars renowned as far as the Orient.
 Mauritania was once known as the "Bilad Chenguetti " – the Land of Chinguetti which reached its apogee during the 17th and 18th centuries.

-In the 1980s the town was shot up during an attack by Polisario guerrillas which contributed to Mauritania withdrawing from that conflict.
+In the 1970s the town was shot up during an attack by Polisario guerrillas which contributed to Mauritania withdrawing from that conflict.